team-exor/exor-mn-installer/README.md

      Skip waiting for the blockchain to sync after installation.
 Default is to wait for the blockchain to fully sync before exiting.
 Only works when the block explorer web address can be reached

      Usage Example: `sudo sh exor-mn-installer.sh -c`
+- -S or --stopall

+     Shutdown all wallets controlled by this script and wait for all to finish shutting down before continuing

+     Usage Example: `sudo sh exor-mn-installer.sh -S`

 ## Recomended Installation Instructions